Gretchen Whitmer kidnapping plot: Federal

 Six people (Adam Fox, Ty Garbin, Barry Croft, Kaleb Franks, Daniel Harris, and Brandon Caserta) were charged in the United States District Court for the Western District of Michigan for conspiring to commit kidnapping.
 The federal charges carry a potential sentence of life imprisonment if convictions are obtained.
 A federal judge said the federal government had probable cause in the cases against five of the defendants and declared they could move forward to trial, while also denying bond to four of them.

 During a court hearing on October 13, an FBI agent testified that the conspirators had considered leaving Whitmer in a boat in the middle of Lake Michigan and disabling its motor.
 He also testified that the group had discussed, during early stages of the planning, kidnapping Virginia Governor Ralph Northam, who had also imposed strict lockdown orders in response to the COVID-19 pandemic.
 This prompted the FBI to notify members of Northam's security staff about the potential threat.

-On October 26, federal prosecutors announced the FBI had found "explosive device components" and ghost guns and are considering adding federal terrorism charges after they are analyzed by experts.
+On October 26, federal prosecutors announced the FBI had found "explosive device components" and privately made firearms and are considering adding federal terrorism charges after they are analyzed by experts.
 On October 28, an unsealed search warrant revealed that some of the defendants had discussed South Carolina Governor Henry McMaster as another possible target during the early stages of planning in March.
 The warrant also revealed that, in late June, Croft had posted on Facebook a hit-list of politicians that he said he wanted to hang.
 The list included the names of McMaster, President Trump, former Presidents Barack Obama and Bill Clinton, former U.S. State Secretary Hillary Clinton, New York Representative Alexandria Ocasio-Cortez, other Democratic and Republican elected officials, liberals, Muslims, and "all anti-Americans".

 On October 30, Franks' attorney requested a judge to reconsider her decision to keep him imprisoned, saying he is diabetic and fears contracting COVID-19 in jail.

 On December 16, all six federal defendants were indicted by a grand jury.

 On January 1, 2021, Croft, who remains jailed in a Philadelphia federal prison, asked to be released while he awaited his court hearings, due to the constant delays in a prisoner transfer and the subsequently slow progress of the case against him.
 Federal prosecutors argued against releasing him, describing Croft as a "violent extremist" and saying such a decision would be "unreasonable".

 On January 15, 2021, a judge ordered all six defendants to stand trial on March 23.
 The trial date was later postponed to October 12.
 Croft, Fox, Harris, Franks, and Caserta pleaded not guilty to the charges.